Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Experiments

-Our experiments focus on RoBERTa (125M) \citep{liu2019roberta} and LLaMA-3.2-3B \citep{llama3}, which represent typical model sizes suitable for client-side deployment, as well as the LLaMA-7B model to reflect large-scale scenarios.
-For RoBERTa and LLaMA-3.2-3B models, we fine-tune and evaluate them on the GLUE \citep{wang2018glue} and commonsense reasoning benchmark \citep{hu2023llm}, respectively.
-For the LLaMA-7B model, we utilize Wizard, Dolly-15k, and Alpaca datasets, where the results are reported in Appendix \ref{appen:larger_model}.
+Our experiments focus on RoBERTa (125M) \citep{liu2019roberta} and LLaMA-3.2-3B-Instruct models \citep{llama3}, which represent typical model sizes suitable for client-side deployment, as well as the LLaMA-7B to reflect large-scale scenarios.
+For RoBERTa and LLaMA-3.2-3B-Instruct models, we fine-tune and evaluate them on the GLUE \citep{wang2018glue} and commonsense reasoning benchmarks \citep{hu2023llm}, respectively.
 Similar to \citep{zhang2024towards,wang2024flora}, we adopt Dirichlet-based partitioning for dataset splits.
-All the experiments are conducted on a cluster equipped with 4 NVIDIA A100 GPUs, each with 40 GB of memory.
-The number of clients is set to $20$ in the main manuscript, and to $50$ and $100$ in Appendix \ref{appen:broader_heterogeneity}.
+The number of clients is set to $20$ in the main manuscript and increased to $50$ and $100$ in Appendix \ref{appen:broader_heterogeneity}.
 Further details are provided in the Appendix \ref{appen:implementation_details}.
-The implementation code for this project is included in the supplementary material.
+The implementation code for this project is available at \url{https://github.com/wenzhifang/Federated-Sketching-LoRA-Implementation}.